celinewsm/fwb/README.md

 Friends With Benefits (FWB)
 ===================

-*FWB* A social networking site where you get can to know potential business partners, collaborators or simply make friends based on their skill sets.
+A social networking site where you get can to know potential business partners, collaborators or simply make friends based on their skill sets.
 Contacts are EVERYTHING.

 ----------